MWATelescope/MWAEoR-Pipeline/README.md

   end
 ```

-calibration solutions are applied to preprocessed visibilities to get calibrated uvfits visibilities.
-These are analysed using [visqa](https://github.com/Chuneeta/mwa_qa/blob/main/scripts/run_visqa.py) and psMetrics [chips](https://github.com/cathryntrott/chips) to get the power spectrum window / wedge power
+Calibrated UVFits visibilities are obtained by applying calibration solutions to the preprocessed visibilities.
+The similarity between redundant baseline are measured using [`visQA`](https://github.com/Chuneeta/mwa_qa/blob/main/scripts/run_visqa.py), and an analysis of the power spectrum is measured by [`ps_metrics`](https://github.com/cathryntrott/chips).
+The same power spectrum analysis is also performed on the residual visibilities, obtained by subtracting the model from the calibrated visibilities.

 ### Image Analysis